sidd190/meteor/docs/source/api/collections.md

 when the published data arrives from the server during which your client-side collections will be empty.

-Note that `fields` has been deprecated and now updated to `projection`.

 {% apibox "Mongo.Collection#findOne" %}

 Equivalent to [`find`](#find)`(selector, options).`[`fetch`](#fetch)`()[0]` with
 `options.limit = 1`.

-**Note**: The `fields` option is deprecated in favor of `projection`, which aligns with MongoDB's official terminology and driver.
+> **Note**: The `fields` option is deprecated in favor of `projection`, which aligns with MongoDB's official terminology and driver.
 Using `projection` ensures consistency and clarity in specifying which fields to include or exclude in query results.

 {% apibox "Mongo.Collection#findOneAsync" %}